 - Local lifestyle

 This is not an internship or job placement program.
 Each mentee will be expected to work actively with their mentor and fellow mentees toward their specific professional and personal goals.
+What you get out of the program is what you put into it!

 - Website or Creative Portfolio